munnm/munnm.github.io/_pages/books.md

 # Explainable AI for Practitioners: Designing and Implementing Explainable ML Solutions

-with David Pitman, forewad by Ankur Taly
+with David Pitman, foreward by Ankur Taly

 ![xai_for_practitioners](/images/xai_for_practitioners.jpg){:width="50%"}